 18 Apr ARE YOU SALVE SAAVY?

 With a little knowledge choosing a cannabidiol (CBD) topical may not be so daunting!
 Topicals are designed for the skin, which is an incredibly active and functional organ.
 In fact, the largest in the human body!
 Our skin functions at the cellular level and acts as a barrier to outside harmful free radicals.
 While the skin performs as a barrier, it also acts as a useful molecular passage way quick to absorb lipid-based oils like we find in CBD topicals.
-Still, a myriad of terms can cause confusion when seeking a topical for pain relief such as salves, ointments, balms, creams, patches, and “roll-ons”.
+Still, a myriad of terms can cause confusion when seeking a topical such as salves, ointments, balms, creams, patches, and “roll-ons”.
 But most terms simply refer to the types of ingredients and they can differ greatly.

 Read the label!
 The label will reveal many important facts about your product.
 Let’s begin with the amount of CBD per container-the higher the milligrams within a smaller volume, the more concentrated the CBD.
 The container should say CBD oil or “Hemp Oil” and not “Hemp Seed Oil” which is for cooking.